douglasyao/douglasyao.github.io/_posts/blogs/2020-10-4-frequentist-bayesian.md

 # Summary of practical differences

 So, what _are_ the practical differences?
-Because Bayesians attach probabilities to hypotheses (whereas frequentists do not), there is certainly
+Because Bayesians attach probabilities to hypotheses whereas frequentists do not, this seems like it should certainly affect inference.
+In frequentist statistics we can't make statements like "this hypothesis is _probably_ true"; we can

+The first thing I should mention is that frequentist and Bayesian inference often lead to very similar conclusions for simple problems.

 # Walking through an example